AS400JPLPC/zig-helix/README.md

   1 → Secure terminal for a Client application

-11 → ex: Code generator from a designator
+11 → ex: Code generator from a designor

 12 → Module under test for integration with Gencurs